 I encourage staff to participate and give input as they are in the front lines of customer service.
 I try to mold consensus with staff but ultimately the decisions are mine.
 I avoid being rigid boss and try to foster an atmosphere of teamwork.

 Q – In one word, characterize your life as an entrepreneur.

 Q – How has being an entrepreneur affected your family life?

 I’ve maintained a home office and try to spend time with my family, but when I travel I’m away for a week or two in many instances (Europe, Asia business)

 My family life has benefited by putting my family first and foregoing offers to run large companies with large salaries and stock options. corporate culture with fortune 500 companies demands extraordinary devotion to the parent company at the expenses of your family in my experience.

 Q – What is your greatest fear, and how do you manage fear?

 Fear of the company failing and the 25 physicians and 20 employees losing their jobs is something I fear.
 I face that fear and think about my b plan if that happens.
 I let that worry go after dealing with it.
 Life will go on.

 Q – How did you decide on the location for your business?

-Conditions were right and I can operate the business via managers in the five states we’re in. no need to be in major cities with expenses
+Conditions were right and I can operate the business via managers in the five states we’re in.
+Strong management eliminates the need to be in major cities with expenses

 Q – Do you believe there is some sort of pattern or formula to becoming a successful entrepreneur?